rbchan/applied-popdy/notes.md

 ## For 2020

+- Make lab assignments more challenging by forcing them to develop their own model from scratch

 - Make sure reading assignments are in correct order

 - Mix source-sink and ideal free into metapop lecture